 Development is a long-term approach to sustainable revenues brought about by the effective engagement of individuals in the mission of your organization and its vision.
 That’s not a book definition, but everyone involved in development has their own definition of what it is.
 I like this definition because it touches on three important aspects – vision, engagement, and revenues.
 If one of those three are missing, it’s not development.
 The vision comes first, followed by engagement of individuals, followed by revenues.
 If revenues come first, you’ve reverted back to fundraising.
 And if you don’t have a compelling vision for your organization, you’re not going to engage anyone in its mission.
 As Scripture tells us, “Where there is no vision, the people perish” (Proverbs 29:18).
 Since vision is the last word, it also recalls the words from Stephen Covey’s Habit #2 from “The 7 Habits of Highly Effective People,” “Begin With the End in Mind.”

 That said, how do know when your efforts are actually starting to bear some fruit?
 With the approach of Spring, we can see the amount of daylight increasing, the trees beginning to bud, and birds returning to the area with their singing in the morning.
 Similarly, there are signs you can watch for which demonstrate your development efforts are starting to have an effect.
-Nine years ago, I saw these signs emerging in an organization that I started to move toward development eleven years ago.
-At that time, the organization had $10,000 in their checking account, which was not enough to provide effective cash flow, and certainly not enough to take the students involved in the program on a trip to Orlando, Florida the following year – something the group did every three years.
+About 11 years ago, I saw these signs emerging in an organization that I started to move toward development a couple of years before that.
+At that time, the organization had $10,000 in their checking account, which was not enough to provide effective cash flow, and certainly not enough to take the students involved in the program on a planned trip to Orlando, Florida the following year – something the group did every three years.
 The amount should have been about $90,000.
 The Great Recession of 2008, along with changes in board members, changes in directors, escalating program costs and a declining membership led to some intense meetings and difficult decisions to move the program forward with a development approach rather than increasing the amount of “already too many” fundraisers.